 - Inflammatory cytokines - Cytokines have been implicated in the progression of several viral infections.
 COVID-19 is associated with increases in interleukin (IL)-2, IL-7, granulocyte-colony stimulating factor, interferon-γ inducible protein 10, monocyte chemoattractant protein 1, macrophage inflammatory protein 1-α, and tumor necrosis factor-α (TNF-α).
 These may be considered therapeutic targets for COVID-19 to combat overactive inflammatory responses and cytokine storms.
 (Source)

-Cytokine inhibitors that could potentially be supportive:
+Cytokine inhibitors that could potentially be supportive of immune resilience:

 - Curcumin - Shown to suppress cytokine release in cytokine storms during Ebola outbreak (Source)

 - Bergamot - Possible IL-8 mediated anti-inflammatory properties to reduce lung inflammation (Source, Source)

 - Flavonoids like resveratrol and luteolin - May generally reduce cytokine expression and secretion (Source, Source)

 Mehta et. al. in Lancet "recommend identification and treatment of hyper-inflammation using existing, approved therapies with proven safety profiles to address the immediate need to reduce the rising mortality.”
 (Source)